Frequently Asked Questions about AbXtract Floes

 How many sequences can the platform process, and what is the output?

 The goal of the platform is to enable the user to filter the sequence space from millions of reads to a smaller subset of records in the 100s to 1000s.
 To achieve this, the platform conducts annotation to identify regions of interest (e.g., HCDR3).
-The frequencies of these regions of interest in respective populations are used to calculate NGS metrics such as relative abundances, enrichment and to calculate liabilities.
-Further, the sequence space also allows for clustering of sequences based on sequence similarity across the whole population to enable efficient density based clustering.
+The frequencies of these regions of interest in respective populations are used to calculate NGS metrics, such as relative abundances, enrichment, and to calculate liabilities.
+Further, the sequence space also allows for clustering of sequences based on sequence similarity across the whole population to enable efficient density-based clustering.
 All of these calculated metrics are then used to rank full-length sequences in the population by user-defined priorities metrics in each cluster, so the user can work with individual leads in a population that are representative of each of these clusters.

-1) Automated Selection
+1) Automated Top-Lead Selection -AbXtract

 2) Custom Selection NGS/Sanger

-3) Condense by Region of Interest
+3) Condense Dataset by Region of Interest by Most Abundant - AbXtract

-For most use cases, FLOES are designed to use the underlying NGS metrics to select representatives from each cluster most effectively.
+For most use cases, floes are designed to use the underlying NGS metrics to select representatives from each cluster most effectively.

 For the more advanced users.
 Upstream datasets can be exported, but require longer times to process.
 These larger datasets are not intended for the interactive plots in Orion’s Analyze tool.

-Why is the number of picked representatives below the total number of full-length when using the ‘Automated Top Lead Selection’ FLOE ?
+Why is the number of picked representatives below the total number of full-length when using the Automated Top Lead Selection Floe?

-It may be due to several reasons including but not limited to the following:
+It may be due to several reasons including, but not limited to, the following:

-1) If min/max thresholds were set in hidden parameters (e.g. minimum ROI % threshold) which eliminates a large portion of the population.
+1) If min/max thresholds were set in hidden parameters (e.g., minimum ROI % threshold) which eliminates a large portion of the population.

-2) If the number of clusters or number of sequences per cluster is below the defined limits (e.g. 10 clusters in real population but 40 clusters desired).
+2) If the number of clusters or number of sequences per cluster is below the defined limits (e.g., 10 clusters in real population but 40 clusters desired).

-The uniform picking option (see hidden parameters) used with the ‘Automated Top Lead Selection’ FLOE essentially scans over the desired number of clusters in the population to first explore all the clusters in a given population.
-For instance, it scans over every top representative of each cluster first before moving to the 2nd and 3rd representative, if the number of sequences per cluster is set above 1.
-Using the parameter ‘Attempt to Fulfill the Desired Number of Sequences Quota’ will relax some of the requirements (e.g., number of clusters explored or increase number of sequences per cluster).
+The uniform picking option (see hidden parameters) used with the Automated Top Lead Selection Floe essentially scans over the desired number of clusters in the population to first explore all the clusters in a given population.
+For instance, it scans over every top representative of each cluster first before moving to the second and third representative, if the number of sequences per cluster is set above one.
+Using the parameter Attempt to Fill the Desired Number of Full-Length Sequences Quota* will relax some of the requirements (e.g., number of clusters explored or increase number of sequences per cluster).
 To fulfill the quota if you are falling short of the desired number of clones:

 1) Turn on the fill quota option in the NGS lead selection parameters.